cjimmy/next-styled-amp/README.md

 ```
 Even though Styled Components provides a means to add in global styles (see `styles/other-globals.js`), a standard css file, globally imported, is sometimes useful or necessary.

 `styles/globals.css` can be edited.
 It is minified (on build only) to `styles/globals.min.css`.
-That file is hard-coded to import and be injected into `pages/_document.js`.
+That file is hard-coded to import and be injected into `pages/_document.js`. `package.json`'s commands were also modified.
 (The hardcoded part makes me cringe too, but for sake of example, it works).

 ### Google Analytics
 Included is a AMP-compatible module for Google Analytics.
 It loads either the standard script or AMP's `<amp-analytics>` tag and logs pageviews in `_app.js`.
 Google Analytics is commonly used, but I mainly include it to show how to create a standard + AMP way of adding a component.